-communication to the client may be required and representation by the impaired lawyer may need to end, resulting in the firm's re-staffing or withdrawal from the representation.
-The available resources and options to remedy this type of situation may differ from firm to firm and will depend on the particular facts and circumstances, but the lawyers' duties and ethical responsibilities remain the same.
+Regardless of its nature or source, a mental impairment that impedes a lawyer's ability to competently and ethically provide legal services as required under the rules and the State Bar Act triggers ethical obligations not just for the impaired lawyer, but also for lawyers who know of the conduct.
+Although it may be possible to reduce or eliminate the impact of an impairment through internal procedures, often communication to the client may be required and representation by the impaired lawyer may need to end, resulting in the firm's re-staffing or withdrawal from the representation.
+The available resources and options to remedy this type of situation may differ from firm to firm and will depend on the particular facts and circumstances, but the duties and ethical responsibilities owed by the lawyers who have knowledge of the impairment remain.